 JNPOC is engaged in collecting and disseminating informational materials in regards to NPOs as well as in supporting the ICT and public relations of NPOs.

 - SOFTWARE DONATION: Partnering with the US-based non-profit TechSoup Global, JNPOC runs a software donation program called TechSoup Japan, which aims to provide software products to NPOs for a small fee.
-Since its launch in June 2009, 1335 donations have been mediated, which amounts to a total market value of about ¥386,540,939 (apprx. $4,547,540).
+Since its launch in June 2009, and as of March 2014, 10,721 donations have been mediated, which amounts to a total market value of about ¥2,132,012,900 (apprx. $ 21,320,129).

-- ASSISTANCE FOR ICT SUPPORT STAFF: Teaming up with Microsoft, JNPOC has been hosting IT support programs (Microsoft NPO Day) since 2006, which aim to assist the ICT support staff of local NPO support centers nationwide and to strengthen the ICT support system for local NPOs.
+- ASSISTANCE FOR ICT SUPPORT STAFF: JNPOC has hosted IT support programs such as Microsoft NPO Day with Microsoft since 2006, which aim to assist the ICT support staff of local NPO support centers nationwide and to strengthen the ICT support system for local NPOs.